Polycarbohydrate/awesome-tor/README.md

 - [Tor Hidden Services and Deanonyminization](https://www.youtube.com/watch?v=HQXRURfrf8w) - Talk about how Tor and its services can be exploited to expose a user's information as well as how to prevent attacks.
 - [Tor Overview](https://www.privacyguides.org/en/advanced/tor-overview/) - Overview of Tor by Privacyguides.
 - [Understanding The Onion Router in 2024](https://www.privacyjournal.net/privacy/tor-network/) - Explains what Tor is; update for 2024.
+- [What is Tor?](https://www.amnesty.org/en/latest/campaigns/2024/02/what-is-tor-and-how-does-it-advance-human-rights/) - Gives a very good explaination for Tor, Onion Services, and how it promotes human rights.

 ## Footnotes